Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 </tbody>
 </table>

 I set 80% of the observations as training data, and 20% as test data.
+I use

 #### Logistic regression

 I include all features and their interactions in logistic regression.
 The reason for including interactions is a lunch on Monday may be different from a lunch on Saturday, depending on my class schedule.
 Similar for interactions between `meal` and `semester`, etc.
+The outcome variable has 3 classes, so I use softmax function.

-#### Lasso
+#### Lasso regularization

+Logistic regression with too many features may result in overfitting.
+Thus, I use lasso to regularize the above model.
+I use 10-fold cross validation in the training data to find the optimal regularization parameter *λ*.

 #### Random forest